 The Customer Protection Rule should cover your investments regardless of whether they’re in physical or digital form.
 If you have concerns about how a brokerage is handling those investments or want to find investments that may be more secure, you could consult a financial advisor.

 - SEC Rule 15c3-3 isn’t the only rule protecting your investments.
 If you have questions about the state of your securities, consider talking to a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re wondering what kind of securities and investments fall under SEC protections like this one, check in with SmartAsset’s investment guide.
 Not only can it walk you through various investments, but its investment calculators can help you determine which of them may be right for you.